-Opinion | Trump forgot his promise to the ‘forgotten men and women’
+Opinion | President Trump’s most important broken promise

 Trump, Biden said, deepened the economy’s troubles by mismanaging the pandemic, failing to deal with “the economic inequities that began before the downturn,” and remaining indifferent to the pain of blue-collar workers because “it doesn’t affect him or his class of friends.”

-Yes, the forgotten men and women are still forgotten, and the forgetter-in-chief is the man in the White House.
+Yes, the forgotten men and women are still forgotten, and the forgetter in chief is the man in the White House.

 Read more from E.J.
 Dionne’s archive, follow him on Twitter or subscribe to his updates on Facebook.